Brother Jed: Preaching style and personal views

-Smock wrote a spiritual autobiography, Who Will Rise Up? in which he described his dissolute youth and conversion experience, and presented his justification for his confrontational style of evangelism.
+Smock authored a spiritual autobiography titled Who Will Rise Up? in which he recounts his unruly youth and conversion experience and defends his confrontational approach to evangelism.

-Smock and his wife Cindy used a distinctive preaching style, termed "confrontational evangelism" in the subtitle of his autobiography.
-This controversial variant of evangelism is shared by some street and campus preachers, who hope that a spiritual rebuke will force sinners to repent.
+Smock and his wife, Cindy, used a distinctive preaching style, termed "confrontational evangelism" in the subtitle of his autobiography.
+Their controversial variant of evangelism is shared by some street and campus preachers, who hope that a spiritual rebuke will force those they consider sinners to repent.
 In his autobiography, Smock referred to his college evangelical group as "The Destroyers", but this name is not presently being used on his website.

 Smock was a member of the United Methodist Church, although his actions, views, and theology were not indicative of its positions.

-College newspapers have reported some of his statements: "I don't know how the whorehouses in this town stay open — all of you sorority girls are giving it away for free!" and "Who are you, Bob Marley?" (addressed to a black student with dreadlocks).
+College newspapers have reported some of his statements: "I don't know how the whorehouses in this town stay open—all of you sorority girls are giving it away for free!" and "Who are you, Bob Marley?" (addressed to a black student with dreadlocks).
 He often shouted, "A masturbator today is a homosexual tomorrow."
 His assistants carried signs declaring that feminists, liberals, and those who listen to rock and roll are destined for Hell, along with homosexuals, fornicators, those who use tampons, and masturbators.
-As a result of his aggressive, rude and confrontational style of preaching, Brother Jed was frequently mocked and accused of intolerance.
+As a result of his aggressive, rude, and confrontational style of preaching, Brother Jed was frequently mocked and accused of intolerance.

-Besides issues relating to coarse language with immodest sexual references, Smock claimed to be sinless, holding a position called sinless perfection.
+Besides issues relating to coarse language with immodest sexual references, Smock claimed to be sinless, holding a position called Christian perfection.
 He held to Pelagianism, identifying himself with the teachings of Pelagius.
-In addition, he held a view of God which denies that goodness is an essential attribute of God's nature.
+In addition, he held a view of God that denied that goodness is an essential attribute of God's nature.